 Ecologist, Wildlife Guide, Conservationist

 Scott brings a 20-year history of working in the Southwest as a conservation biologist, researcher, practitioner, coordinator, and director, as well as 14 years of experience as a wildlife and fisheries biologist in Alaska.
 His conservation work has covered all of Arizona, especially Southeast Arizona, and his Alaska wildlife studies spanned from Southeast Alaska to the Arctic.
 His new venture, Nature InSight LLC (est. 2019), strives to provide expert nature guiding (especially birds) off the beaten path that is insightful, fun, and adventure-filled, and tailored to all levels of experience.
-Scott also provides conservation GIS science and strategy assistance to clients.
+Scott also provides conservation GIS mapping and planning assistance to clients.

 Avian Work Experiences